inverno-io/inverno-mods/inverno-http-base/README.md

 ...
 ```

-The *http-base* module is usually provided as a transitive dependency by other HTTP modules, the *http-server* module or the *web* module in particular, so this might not be necessary.
+The *http-base* module is usually provided as a transitive dependency by other HTTP modules, the *http-client*, *http-server* or the *web* modules in particular, so it might not be necessary to include it explicitly.

 ## HTTP base API

-The base HTTP API defines common classes and interfaces for implementing applications or modules using HTTP/1.x or HTTP/2 protocols.
+The base HTTP base API defines common classes and interfaces for implementing applications or modules using HTTP/1.x or HTTP/2 protocols.
 This includes:

+- common HTTP exchange API
 - HTTP methods and status enumerations
 - Exception bindings for HTTP errors: `BadRequestException`, `InternalServerErrorException`...
 - basic building blocks such as `Parameter` which defines the base interface for any HTTP component that can be represented as a key/value pair (eg. query parameter, header, cookie...)